bengler/pebbles-presentation/app/presentations/overview.md

 # ![Hellish mess of interconnected apis](/pictures/overview/apihell.jpg)

 # Problems ensue
-- Teams are constantly waiting for other teams to add or revise api-endpoints
+- Teams are constantly waiting for other teams to fix apis
 - Api-actions will be task-specific and hard to reuse
 - Documentation will suck
 - Hacks pile upon hacks